Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 - Identifier columns (`ProductID`, `SalesmanID`, `TransactionID`, `LinkedTransactionID`) stay as text.
 - `Timestamp` cells store ISO 8601 strings captured by the business layer.
-- `QuantityChange` uses signed decimals
+- `QuantityChange` uses integers
-- Monetary columns are written as `Decimal` instances.
+- Monetary columns are written as integers and represents cents.
 Revenue entries stay positive, while costs are stored as negative numbers.
 - Boolean columns (`Products.IsActive`, `Salesmen.IsActive`) store Excel
   booleans; the DAL coerces them back to `bool` on read.
 - `PaymentType` stores one of the enum strings.